-- d- Establishing special conditions for the work of women and juveniles. - e- Subjection of factories to health safeguards. - f- Free trade union within the limits of the law.
+- c.
+Specifying special compensation to workers supporting families and in the cases of dismissal, illness, disability and emergencies arising out of work. - d.
+Establishing special conditions for the work of women and juveniles. - e.
+Subjection of factories to health safeguards. - f.
+Free trade union within the limits of the law.

-CHAPTER THREE

-Powers - General Provisions
+CHAPTER 3: Powers - General Provisions

-- 1- The Nation is the source of powers. - 2- The Nation shall exercise its powers in the manner prescribed in this Constitution. - Article 25: The Legislative Power shall be vested in the Parliament and the King.
+- 1. The Nation is the source of powers. - 2.
+The Nation shall exercise its powers in the manner prescribed in this Constitution.

+The Legislative Power shall be vested in the Parliament and the King.
 The Parliament shall consist of the Senate and the House of Representatives.

-- Article 26: The Executive Power shall be vested in the King, and he shall exercise it through his Ministers in accordance with the provisions of this Constitution. - Article 27:^(f) The Judicial Power shall be independent and exercised by the courts in their different types and levels.
+The Executive Power shall be vested in the King, and he shall exercise it through his Ministers in accordance with the provisions of this Constitution.

+The Judicial Power shall be independent and exercised by the courts in their different types and levels.
 All judgments shall be issued in accordance with the law in the name of the King.